Criminal Justice

 Class Program

 Advanced study of the fourth, fifth, and sixth amendments to the Constitution.
 Theories and values of the framers, the evolution of these theories and values to our current criminal justice system.
-Prerequisite: CRJ 1050, CRJ 2030, ENGL 1010, with satisfactory completion of all reading placements.
 Writing in content area.
+Prerequisite: CRJ 1050, CRJ 2030, and ENGL 1010.

 Semester Offered